Collecting Pool Dan D'Ambrosia : Bass, Guitar, Keyboards, Computer Programming, Vocals Glen Washington : Vocals, Keyboards

 Too many to list, but I guess I'd have to say Pink Floyd, early Blue Oyster Cult, Radiohead, David Bowie and Peter Gabriel.
 Depeche Mode, Soul Coughing, Primus, Tool and Soundgarden are up there for the honorable mention.
 Look on my list of influences to see just a few of the artists that are important to me.

 Life itself.
 The universe.
 Those who are special to me and those that I love.
 Everyday life experiences.
 The faults and failures of mankind.
+Relationships.